OpenLocalizationTestOrg/azure-docs-pr-test.ru-RU/articles/sql-database/scripts/sql-database-sync-data-between-sql-databases.md

                             -ConflictResolutionPolicy $ConflictResolutionPolicy `
                             -DatabaseCredential $Credential

-# Use this section if it is safe tooshow password in hello script.
+# Use this section if it is safe to show password in the script.
 #$User = "username"
 #$Password = ConvertTo-SecureString -String "password" -AsPlainText -Force
 #$Credential = New-Object -TypeName "System.Management.Automation.PSCredential" -ArgumentList $User, $Password